Dual-Model Adversarial Methodology

 1. Introduction: AI as Instrument, Not Authority

 PrimerField Theory did not emerge from artificial intelligence.
-The core concepts—bowl shaped magnetic field geometries, plasma confinement structures, photon field extension, and emergent wave behavior from particle interactions—developed through initial inspiration in 2006 and stable theory by 2012, documented in three YouTube videos from 2012-2013 that remain accurate today.
+The core concepts—bowl-shaped magnetic field geometries, plasma confinement structures, photon field extension, and emergent wave behavior from particle interactions—developed through initial inspiration in 2006 and stable theory by 2012, documented in three YouTube videos from 2012–2013 that remain accurate today (PrimerField Parts 1, 2, and 3, published May–July 2012).
 This represents more than twelve years of unchanged theory developed prior to the availability of modern large language models.

 AI entered this work not as a theoretical collaborator but as an analytical instrument.
 The models perform specific diagnostic functions: adversarial review, logical compression testing, rhetorical stress testing, and structured rewriting under constraint.
 At no point does any model operate as an epistemic authority.
 Theory originates with the human researcher; AI systems exist to break weak formulations, not to generate strong ones.